lnhtrn/Reversi/README.txt

 1. I read http://home.datacomm.ch/t_wolf/tw/misc/reversi/html/index.html
     to get an idea of how to implement the heuristic function.
 I did not end up using the exact heuristic function described in the blog post but I thought I should give credits anyways for Academic Honesty.
+My heuristic function ends up being also kind of terrible.
 2. The structure of the code used in this project is heavily inspired by the pseudocode in the textbook.